-He immediately phoned the police, who asked "Are they inside your house?"
+He immediately went back into the house & phoned the police, who asked "Are they inside your house?"
 George answered, "No, they’re out in my workshop."
-The officer replied that all the patrol cars were busy right now, & that he should simply lock his door & a patrol car would be sent out when one was available.
+The officer replied that all the officers were busy right now, & that he should simply lock his door & a patrol car would be sent out when one was available.

-George said, "Okay," hung up, counted to 30, & phoned the police again.
+George said, "Okay," hung up, stayed right where he was, slowly counted to 30, & then phoned the police again.
 "Hello, I called you a minute ago because there were burglars in my workshop.
 Well, you don't have to worry about them now because I've just shot them all."
 Then he hung up.

-Within minutes, three squad cars, an armed response unit, & an ambulance showed up.
-Of course, the police caught the burglars red-handed.
+In less than 5 minutes, three squad cars, an armed response unit, & an ambulance showed up.
+And the police caught the burglars red-handed.
 But one of the officers said to George: "I thought you told me that you had shot them!"

 Listen to these words of the Apostle Paul written while he was in a Roman prison: “I know what it is to be in need, & I know what it is to have plenty.
 I have learned the secret of being content in any & every situation, whether well fed or hungry, whether living in plenty or in want” (Philippians 4:12).

-How about your marriage?
-Are you happy?
-Do you & your spouse get along well all of the time or just some of the time?
-Maybe you’re single & you think, “If only I were married, then I would be happy.”
-Maybe you’re married & you think, “If only I were single again.”
+Or maybe you’re single & you think, “If only I were married, then I would be happy.”
+Or maybe you’re married & you think, “If only I were single again.”

-What about your body?
-When you get up in the morning & look in the mirror do you say, “Oh God, I am fearfully & wonderfully made.
-Thank you, Lord.”
-Or do you look in the mirror & say, “Oh my!
-Help me, Lord!”
+When you get up in the morning, do you look in the mirror & say, “Oh God, I thank you for making me the way that I am"?
+Or do you look in the mirror & say, “Oh God!
+I need help!”?

 Are you happy with your income?
-Do you feel that you have been paid what you’re worth?
-Did you know that the average income of a major league baseball player in 2011 is over 3 million dollars a year?
+Do you feel you have been paid what you’re worth?
+Are you aware that the average income of a major league baseball player this year is nearly 4 & 1/2 million dollars?

 When the Apostle Paul says, “I have learned the secret of being content in any & every situation…” it seems to me that he deserves a hearing.

-He’s getting old.
-He doesn’t have any money - he once was rich.
-His health is beginning to decline - he once was strong.
-He’s in prison - he once was free.
+Paul is getting old.
+He doesn’t have much - yet once he was rich.
+His health is beginning to decline - but once he was strong.
+Now he’s in prison - but once he was free.
 Yet he says, “I have learned the secret of being content.”